Datapolitan-Training/data-analysis-r/content.md

 ---

-# Taking This Out of the Classroom
+# Using This in the Real World
 ???
 + Facilitators reinforce key learning points with participants for integrating into their workflow --